4850-red/red-site/index.md

 To view our C-Day submissions, click [here](dev/presentation).

-To view our Github Repositories, click [here](https://github.com/4850-red).
+To view our Github repositories, click [here](https://github.com/4850-red).

 To view our final report, click [here](dev/report).